internetonfire/iof-tools/README.md

 a Fabrikant topology it will also clean the logs related to the nodes used to trigger the change in the network.

 ## Analysis of the logs

+Once you have collected all the logs files you can analyze them with our tolls, we developed two versions of them you can find both of them inside the `logHadlers` folder.

+* logToCSV, this logger will convert all the logs files in a CSV that can be analyzed with other tools
+* log_reader, this tool is used to produce an output that can be easily interpreted by our Gnuplot scripts

+For both of this tools there is a complete README inside each one folder.

+## Plot results

+When you have translated your logs into CSVs or Gnuplot compatible files you can plot them with our scripts.
+We developed some R scripts to interpret CSVs files and a Gnuplot script, both of them are in the folder `plotsGenerator` and inside each folder there is a README.md file that explains how to use them with the input files.